dalejohgi/AirBnB_clone/README.md

 ## Description

 This repository contains the files and directories to simulate a simple **AirBnB Console**.
 It simulates a Command Interpreter to create, update and remove data.
 It is also supposed to carry out The **0x00.
-AirBnB clone - The console** at [Holberton School.](https://www.holbertonschool.com "Holberton School.")
+AirBnB clone - The console** project at [Holberton School.](https://www.holbertonschool.com "Holberton School.")

 ## What could we do with this console?